Nagendra1997/mesibo-documentation/livestreaming.md

 Once you are familiar with the basic conferencing functionality and the API functions, you can go on to build a full-featured conferencing app with unlimited participants, group messaging, personal chat, etc. - [mesibo Live](https://github.com/mesibo/conferencing/livedemo).
 You can also try it here [https://mesibo.com/livedemo](https://mesibo.com/livedemo)

 ### Prerequisites
-- This demo uses mesibo Javascript SDK.
+- This demo uses the mesibo Javascript SDK.
 Ensure that you are familiar with using it.
 - Familiarity with mesibo API.
 Refer [Getting Started Guide](https://mesibo.com/documentation/get-started/) and [First App Tutorial](https://mesibo.com/documentation/tutorials/first-app/#preparation) if you are not familiar.
 - Familiarity with mesibo [User and Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis)
 - A basic understanding of HTML/CSS/JS